jorgecarleitao/ipython-oidc-client/README.md

 ## Rational

-A major challenge in using APIs from notebooks is how to form the trust relationship between the API and the client (notebook).
+A major challenge in using APIs from notebooks is to form a trust relationship between the client (notebook) and the API.

 This problem is often solved by trusting the *host* of the kernel.
-One pattern to this is the managed identity pattern that all major cloud providers offer.
+The typical approach here is the managed identity pattern through a metadata service, that all major cloud providers offer.
 A major disadvantage of this pattern is that any user that can access the execution engine (the kernel through a notebook), can also access whatever API that host has access to.
 I.e. it does not allow discrimatory access to APIs as it does not separate "access to notebooks" from "access to APIs".
-This generally leads to host-based access architectures with one execution environment per set of access policies.
+This generally leads to host-based access architectures with one host per set of access policies.
+An aditional limitation of this pattern is that it incentivizes vendor lock-in, as it implies that the service needs to run on the vendor's infrastructure.

 Another pattern to solve this problem is to use a service principal (OAuth2) to access the API through a client secret.
-This unfortunatelly suffers from the same problems as the managed identity: it yields indiscrimatory access to the data to anyone with access to the execution engine.
+This unfortunatelly suffers from the same problems as the managed identity: it leads to indiscrimatory access to the API by anyone with access to the execution engine.
 This pattern has another risk: in the context of a notebook, it is easy to programatically obtain the client secret, which gives an attacker indiscrimatory access to the API from *any host* in a zero trust network.

 ### This package

-This package allows users to perform OAuth2 flows (e.g. token, code) in notebooks.
-This allows discrimatory access to APIs by individual users.
+This package allows users to perform OAuth2 flows (e.g. token, code) in notebooks, thus considering a notebook, and consequently the kernel, as a client application with limited trust.
+This allows kernels to run on infrastructure without a metadata service, while at the same time maintaining high security standards.

-This uses a standard pattern within the OAuth2 RFCs: the notebook is a client application (SPA) which interacts with the kernel, and users use OAuth2 to form a trust relationship between the kernel, APIs, and the identity provider.

-This allows decoupling authorization to the execution environment from authorization to APIs, allowing jupyterhub to be deployed on a whole organization, and use its identity provider (AD) to manage permissions to specific APIs that the user (e.g. developer) may need from a notebook.

 ## How to install